NangoHQ/nango/README.md

 -   a full OAuth dance for 70+ APIs
 -   a frontend SDK to trigger new OAuth flows
 -   a backend SDK & REST API to retrieve fresh access tokens for your API calls
+-   a proxy to both authenticate and performed authenticated requests to an API

 Nango is easy to try in 5 minutes: